sandialabs/canary/docs/source/user/basics.session.rst

   Search ``path [path...]`` for test scripts.

 :ref:`Lock<lock>`:
-  "Lock" test files into test cases based on :ref:`filtering<howto-filter>` criteria and :ref:`parameterizations<howto-parameterize>`.
+  "Lock" test files into test cases based on :ref:`filtering<basics-filter>` criteria and :ref:`parameterizations<basics-parameterize>`.

 :ref:`Populate<populate>`:
-  Create unique execution directories for each test case and :ref:`copy/link <howto-copy-and-link>` necessary resources into the execution directory.
+  Create unique execution directories for each test case and :ref:`copy/link <basics-copy-and-link>` necessary resources into the execution directory.

 :ref:`Batch<batch>`:
   For :ref:`batched<howto-run-batched>` sessions, group test cases into batches to run in a batch runner.